el0c1n/hybrid-images/README.md

 ## Blending

 The generated image consists of two halves of two images.
-It is created via three methods.
+It can be created via three methods.

 1. Direct blending (just cutting the images in half)
 2. Laplacian blending (using laplace pyramid)